-- To support Massive Internet-of-Things, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low complexity (10s of bits-per-second), and ultra-high density (1 million nodes per square kilometer).
+To support Massive Internet of Things, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low complexity (10s of bits per second), and ultra-high density (1 million nodes per square kilometer).

-- To support Mission-Critical Control, potentially including ultra-high availability (greater than 99.999% or “five nines”), ultra-low latency (as low as 1 ms), and extreme mobility (up to 100 km/h).
+To support Mission-Critical Control, potentially including ultra-high availability (greater than 99.999% or “five nines”), ultra-low latency (as low as 1 ms), and extreme mobility (up to 100 km/h).

-- To support Enhanced Mobile Broadband, potentially including extreme data rates (multi-Gbps peak, 100+ Mbps sustained) and extreme capacity (10 Tbps of aggregate throughput per square kilometer).
+To support Enhanced Mobile Broadband, potentially including extreme data rates (multi-Gbps peak, 100+ Mbps sustained) and extreme capacity (10 Tbps of aggregate throughput per square kilometer).

 These targets will certainly not be met overnight, but that’s in keeping with each generation of the mobile network being a decade-long endeavor.

-What this all means is that there is no single, comprehensive definition of 5G, any more than there is for the Internet.
+What this all means is that there is no simple definition of 5G, any more than there is for the Internet.
 It is a complex and evolving system, constrained by a set of standards that purposely give all the stakeholders many degrees of freedom.
 In the chapters that follow, it should be clear from the context whether we are talking about standards (what everyone must do to interoperate), trends (where the industry seems to be headed), or implementation choices (examples to make the discussion more concrete).
 By adopting a systems perspective throughout, our intent is to describe 5G in a way that helps the reader navigate this rich and rapidly evolving system.